TallesSantosCUBoulder/TallesSantosCUBoulder/README.md

 # Hi.
-I'm Talles Santos
+I'm Talles Santos.

 I'm a Teaching Assistant Professor in the **CU–CMU Engineering Partnership Program**
 and an Instructor in **Computer Science & Engineering** at **Colorado Mesa University**, where I live and teach locally.